etriv/SearchJS-server/README.md

   ```

 ## Design Decisions
-In order to make the most recent tweets searchable (quickly via ElasticSearch), I realised that the main flow of the app will be:
+In order to make the most recent tweets searchable (quickly via ElasticSearch), the main flow of the app is:
 1. Get the most recent relevant tweets from Twitter's API.
 2. Insert the tweets into the database.
 3. Insert the tweets into ElasticSearch.